Earth Day Fort Collins Keeps Momentum on Environmental Protection and Preservation

-The Sustainable Living Association will hold their 11th annual Earth Day Fort Collins virtually from Thursday, April 22 through Saturday, April 24 to provide tips on how to reduce environmental impacts as well as how to celebrate Earth Day at home.
+The Sustainable Living Association will hold their 11th annual Earth Day Fort Collins virtually from Thursday, April 22 through Saturday, April 24, to provide tips on how to reduce environmental impacts and how to celebrate Earth Day at home.

-Community engagement is key to meeting the goals of each plan and Earth Day is a opportunity to inform the community of issues and aid them in learning how to get involved.
-Earth Day provides an opportunity for members of the community to connect with non-profit organizations who are working towards environmental protection and preservation.
+Community engagement is key to meeting each plan’s goals, and Earth Day is an opportunity to inform the community of issues and aid them in learning how to get involved.
+Earth Day provides an opportunity for community members to connect with non-profit organizations that are working towards environmental protection and preservation.

-Videos and information regarding local environmental programs will be shared through a virtual “booth” set-up which will encourage participants to engage in an effort they are passionate about.
-SLA has also partnered with the online climate action competition SHIFT Earth Day Challenge for the second year which aims to reduce greenhouse gas emissions with a goal of getting 700 additional households to participate by Earth Day.
+Local environmental programs and information will be shared on video through a virtual “booth” set-up.
+It will encourage participants to engage in an effort they are passionate about.
+SLA has also partnered with the online climate action competition SHIFT Earth Day Challenge for the second year, aiming to reduce greenhouse gas emissions to get 700 additional households to participate by Earth Day.

-A total of 564 households signed up last year with approximately 447 tons of CO2 being reduced which is equivalent of removing 87 vehicles from Fort Collins roads for a year.
-SLA is also launching a free of charge Community Conversation Guide featuring tips on how to talk about climate change.
-The guide is accessible from SLA’s website listed below and educates people how to communicate environmental issues as well as provides actionable ideas for people to put into place.
+A total of 564 households signed up last year, with approximately 447 tons of CO2 being reduced, which is equivalent to removing 87 vehicles from Fort Collins roads for a year.
+SLA is also launching a free-of-charge Community Conversation Guide featuring tips on how to talk about climate change.
+The guide is accessible from SLA’s website listed below and educates people about communicating environmental issues while providing actionable ideas for people to put into place.

-Poudre School District students participate in an essay writing contest every year on topics of sustainability or climate change with the top three winners being featured during SLA’s virtual event.
-The event was developed to teach and involve members of the community in local environmental efforts, projects and organizations by inspiring action through volunteerism and other means of support for local programs.
+Poudre School District students participate in an essay writing contest every year on sustainability or climate change topics, with the top three winners being featured during SLA’s virtual event.
+The event will teach and involve the community in local environmental efforts, projects, and organizations by inspiring action through volunteerism and other means of support for local programs.

-Earth Day has inspired individuals and organizations across the globe to demonstrate their commitment to environmental protection and sustainability.
-Fort Collins is known for its excellence in sustainability with its citizens being active participants in the process and is a model for other communities with Earth Day being the primary outreach event.
+Earth Day has inspired individuals and organizations worldwide to demonstrate their commitment to environmental protection and sustainability.
+Fort Collins is known for its excellence in sustainability, with its citizens being active participants in the process, and is a model for other communities, with Earth Day being the primary outreach event.

 Did you like what you just read?